hneemann/Digital/README.md

 But as far as I know, these projects do not work on solving the architectural difficulties.
 They are more about adding features and fixing bugs.
-In [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution), for example, a VHDL/Verilog export was added.
+In [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution), for example, a VHDL/Verilog export and a really nice FPGA board integration was added.

 So I also decided to implement a new simulator completely from scratch and started the implementation of Digital in march 2016.
 In the meantime a development level has been reached which is comparable to Logisim.